flass/pantagruel/README.md

     -c|--collapse    (no value) Enable collapsing the rake clades in the gene trees (strongly recomended in datasets of size >50 genomes).

-    --no_collapse    (no value) disable collapsing the rake clades in the gene trees" (default; use this option in combination with -i --refresh to restore default behaviour when -c was used in previous runs)."
+    -n|--no_collapse    (no value) disable collapsing the rake clades in the gene trees" (default; use this option in combination with -i --refresh to restore default behaviour when -c was used in previous runs)."

     -C|--collapse_par  quoted string.
 Specifies parameters for collapsing the rake clades in the gene trees.